Managing existing connections

 Fig. 1.
 Opening the server connections management window.

-The Manage server connections window allows you to create new connections, edit any previously defined connections or delete them, if necessary (Fig. 2.).
-After you apply any changes to server connections, remember to save them by clicking OK.
+The Manage server connections window allows you to create new connections, view and edit any previously defined connections or delete them, if necessary (Fig. 2.).
+After you apply any changes to server connections, remember to save them by clicking OK in the Manage server connections window.

 Fig. 2.
 The Manage server connections window.